HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/advance_adm_sample/mp_wcm_createpagexml.md

 # Creating a web content page with the XML configuration interface

-As with other portal pages, you can create a web content page with the XML configuration interface (xmlaccess command).
-Page definition is similar to a standard portal page.
+As with other DX pages, you can create a web content page with the XML configuration interface (xmlaccess command).
+Page definition is similar to a standard DX page.
 However, there is an additional page parameter that specifies the site area that is associated with the web content page.

-1. When creating your xmlaccess command, specify your page parameters as you would for a standard portal page.
+1. When creating your xmlaccess command, specify your page parameters as you would for a standard DX page.

     The following block of code is an example of specified page parameters: